Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Nobodies perfect...
-Except Jayesh that is.
+People ask for the time..
+Time asks Jayesh.

-Updated on: [2/9/2025]
+Updated on: [3/9/2025]
 <!-- #jokeEnd -->